jredenius/HD2SDGK/README.md

 7) Click the Update Stream Deck button.
    - The profile will be updated.
    - The Stream Deck applicaiton will restart.
-   - After 2-3 seconds, the Kit buttons will now show your selected Stratagems and include the keybind combo.
+   - After 2-3 seconds, the Kit buttons will now show your selected Stratagems and include the hotkey combo.
 8) Close the Steam Overlay.
 You can close the overlay immediately after clicking the Update button, you don't have to wait for the Deck to update.